mikededo/mikededo/README.md

 Aside from that, I'm a cyclist love so most of my spare time is spent on my pedals!
 :bicyclist:

+> I'm also working on my site, in my spare time.
+Check it in [here](https://mikededo-portfolio.vercel.app)
+> The domain is still temporary, until I finish the site :smile:

 ### :open_hands: Open Source projects and ideas

 #### [WIP] Svelte TailwindCSS Eslint Plugin